-- organizational and enterprise leaders gain an understanding of aggregate risk exposure and - composite impact, that information helps adjust risk expectations (including business impact - 190 guidance to ensure ongoing balance among asset value, resource optimization, and risk - 191 considerations). - The BIA process enables system owners to record the benefits provided by an asset by - considering the contribution to the enterprise, particularly in terms of mission, finance, and - reputational aspects.
-Informed about how each asset supports enterprise value, system owners - can then work with risk managers to determine the implications of uncertainty on those assets. - 196 It is more critical than ever to have centralized and reliable asset information recorded in the BIA - 197 Register since enterprises increasingly rely on various types of information and communications - technology (ICT) resources, which are increasingly targeted by adversaries.
-The BIA process - provides information that can be consistently recorded in a centralized registry of important asset - 200 management information, such as system ownership, contact information for key stakeholders, - and characteristics of the physical devices (or services).
-Since asset management is an important - 202 element of cybersecurity risk management, this information is quite valuable for protecting the - asset, detecting cyber events, responding quickly to potential issues, and recovering services - when necessary. - 205 Public- and private-sector enterprises must maintain a continual understanding of potential - business impacts, the risk conditions that might lead to those impacts, and the steps being taken - 207 (as recorded in various risk registers and, ultimately, in the Enterprise Risk Profile).
-In many - cases, when a company or agency is asked about risks, they are being asked to describe potential - 209 impacts.
-Companies must describe the risk factors that could have a material adverse effect on - the enterprise's financial position, its ability to operate, or its corporate cash flow.
-Agencies must - 211 report to legislative and regulatory stakeholders about adverse impacts that could impair agency - funding and mission.
-Use of the BIA methodology to categorize the criticality and sensitivity of - 213 enterprise assets enables effective risk management and the subsequent integration of reporting - and monitoring at the enterprise level to ensure that risk and resource utilization are optimized in - 215 light of the value of those assets.
+guidance to ensure an ongoing balance among asset value, resource optimization, and risk considerations).

+The BIA process enables system owners to record the benefits provided by an asset by considering the contribution to the enterprise, particularly in terms of mission, finance, and reputational aspects.
+Once informed about how each asset supports enterprise value, system owners can then work with risk managers to determine the implications of uncertainty on those assets.

+It is more critical than ever to have centralized and reliable asset information recorded in the BIA Register since enterprises rely on various types of information and communications technology (ICT) resources, which are increasingly targeted by adversaries.
+The BIA process provides information that can be consistently recorded in a centralized registry of important asset management information, such as system ownership, contact information for key stakeholders, and characteristics of the physical devices (or services).
+Since asset management is an important element of cybersecurity risk management, this information is quite valuable for protecting the asset, detecting cyber events, responding quickly to potential issues, and recovering services when necessary.

+Public- and private-sector enterprises must maintain a continual understanding of potential business impacts, the risk conditions that might lead to those impacts, and the steps being taken to address those impacts (as recorded in various risk registers and, ultimately, in the Enterprise Risk Profile).
+In many cases, when a company or agency is asked about risks, they are actually being asked to describe potential impacts.
+Companies must describe the risk factors that could have a material adverse effect on the enterprise's financial position, its ability to operate, or its corporate cash flow.
+Agencies must report to legislative and regulatory stakeholders about adverse impacts that could impair agency missions and funding.
+Use of the BIA methodology to categorize the criticality and sensitivity of enterprise assets enables effective risk management and the subsequent integration of reporting and monitoring at the enterprise level to ensure that risk and resource utilization are optimized in light of the value of those assets.